ksehrawat/Capstone-Project/README.md

 ## Project Overview

-The main objective of the project was to explore house prices for the California, New York, and Texas states and analyze market trends for actionable insights.
-The project also aimed to forecast future house prices using advance machine learning models.
+The real estate market is dynamic and influenced by various factors such as location, property size, neighborhood quality, and proximity to amenities.
+Accurately predicting house prices is crucial for buyers, sellers, investors, and financial institutions to make informed decisions.
+The challenge lies in identifying key drivers of house prices and building a robust predictive model that can generalize well across different markets.

+## Research Question

+How can we leverage historical housing data and machine learning models to accurately predict house prices, identify key influencing factors, and provide actionable insights for market participants?

 ## Files Information